GDur/Tiny3dRenderer/README.md

 This is a tiny 3d renderer written in Dart.

-The main purpose of this project is to show hoow the 3D to 2D projection algorithm works in practice.
+The main purpose of this project is to show how the 3D to 2D projection algorithm works in practice.

 Install
 =======